mlmargotto/DecSecOpsTools/docs/_posts/2012-04-13-are-we-more-secure-today.md

 category: blog
 ---

 Yesterday I was asked a question in passing.
-The question was this --<em>Are we more secure today?</em>  My reflexive answer was “yes, we get more secure every day.”
+The question was this --_Are we more secure today?_  My reflexive answer was “yes, we get more secure every day.”
 After all, how else could I justify my employment?
 This question challenged me on many levels.
 The first thoughts were how can you qualitatively measure security?
-Do we <em>feel</em> more secure today?
-Why do I <em>feel</em> more secure today?
+Do we _feel_ more secure today?
+Why do I _feel_ more secure today?
 Is it based on what my security experts told me?
 And what are they basing their opinion on?

 Next my thoughts turned to the lessons of 9/11 and the asymmetric nature of the